neurosyntax/github-scraper/README.md

 Language: Go (Golang)

 A tool for scraping repositories using Golang and GitHub API v3.
-Assumes you're running Linux or OSX.
+Assumes you're running Linux.
+If running on OSX, use the appropriate dependencies.
+This script relies on bash commands and so will not work on Windows.

 #### Setup/ Dependencies